Troubleshooting

 - Compile once, evaluate many times

-- Break expressions into smaller pieces
+- Break expressions into smaller composable pieces

 #![allow(unused)]